 Congratulations!
 You have set up QBO.
 Now what?
 Before you jump in and try to work with transactions, I highly encourage you to get familiar with QBO.
 It’s like this – QBO is like a race car.
 You may know how to drive a car but you don’t know how to drive a race car.
 You need to get familiar with it first.

-Here are free training resources for you:
+Here are some training resources for you:

 - Visit our 5MinuteBookkeeping Blog for free QBO tutorials and videos